 Traditional media face increasing competition from alternative news sources (e.g., news websites and social media) and their financing is declining due to falling advertisement revenue.
-Policymakers are increasingly using social media (e.g., Twitter) to make policy statements.
+Policymakers are increasingly using social media (e.g., Twitter) to make policy statements and frame the debate.

 Media access to internal government documents has been a sensitive issue because of changed legislation regarding the access to such documents (offentlighedsloven).
 The new law entered into force 1 January 2014.
-The two aspects of the new law most criticized were the possibility of the government denying access to internal documents exchanged between a minister and experts (Article 24) and between a minister and a member of the parliament (Article 27).
+The two most critical aspects of the new law are the possibility of the government denying access to internal documents exchanged between a minister and experts (Article 24) and between a minister and a member of the parliament (Article 27).
 Despite criticism from the Danish Association of Journalists that the exemptions are too extensive, the law remains in force.